jeffreykegler/old_kollos/notes/design/intermediate.md

 translation of the LUIF rules, which may include precedenced and sequence rules, into a form which allows only BNF rules.
 In separate documents.
-Jeffrey will describe the transformations necessary to translate from precedenced rules to BNF rules, and from sequence rules to BNF rules.
+Jeffrey will describe the transformations necessary for the KHIL to translate from precedenced rules to BNF rules, and from sequence rules to BNF rules.